siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Java8_Features/resources/ReadMe.txt

 						an integer array using java 8 stream.

 3. FindEvenNumberFromListUsingStream.java
 =>	Problem statement - Write a program to find even and odd numbers from list using java 8 stream.

+4. SortListUsingStream.java
+=>	Problem statement - Write a program to sort the numbers and strings using java 8 stream